pshriwise/obsidian_work_vault/Projection Plots.md

 - [ ] Cell/material masking
 - [ ] Property-based images
 - [ ] Proper path tracing with shadows, etc. by using surface normals
+- [ ] Integrate colors as we go to avoid dynamic memory allocation?
+- [ ] Common need for a lightweight particle class used to only traverse the geometry for both random ray and this
+- [ ] could render with random ray with a "pixel quadrature"?

 # High-level description of the alg